-If you use Install Now option, you might think the installation freeze.
-Install Now will download required files for installation and install the product on your computer.
+If you use the Install Now option, you might think the installation freeze.
+Install Now will download the required files for installation then install the product on your computer.
 Depends on your internet connection speed, it may take a very long time.
-Sometimes people think it freeze and cancel the installation or kill the task.
+Sometimes people think it freezes and cancel the installation or kills the task.
 This can lead to another issue.
 Just let the installation run, even it might take overnight.

-Autodesk claims that Install Now is faster because it only download required files.
+Autodesk claims that Install Now is faster because it only downloads required files.
 However, you can’t use the media to install on other computers.
-I feel installing from local disk is more comfortable because it’s easy to tell if the installation is actually running or it freeze.
+I feel installing from the local disk is more comfortable because it’s easy to tell if the installation is actually running or it freezes.

 2. Download File is Missing

 Product download consists of multiple files.
 At least one file is missing or has not been downloaded yet.